lm3nitro/Projects/New/Bash/Bash Fundamentals/4-Bash Loops.md

 for s in $sentence; do
    printf "%s\n" "$s"
 done
 ```

 ![Pasted image 20241022135710](https://github.com/user-attachments/assets/3c091510-5b03-432d-8d6e-36e5b3e41bfd)

-### Looping  over characters:
+3. Looping Over Characters:

 C-style:

 ```bash
 #!/bin/bash

 #Looping over words in a string
 name="lm3nitro"

 for ((i=0; i<${#name}; i++)); do
   echo "${name:i:1}"
 done
 ```

 ![Pasted image 20241022140536](https://github.com/user-attachments/assets/bae46a29-8bae-40fe-9810-6f7794fd8a8c)

+> [!TIP]
-### You can also use for to process a series of numbers.
+>  `for` can also be used to process a series of numbers.
 For example here is one way to loop through from 1 to 10:

 ```bash